phquang/OnlineDeepLearning/README.md

 # Online Deep Learning: Learning Deep Neural Networks on the Fly
-An implementation of the Online HedgeBackpropagation(HBP) proposed in Online Deep Learning: Learning Deep Neural Networks on the Fly
+An implementation of the Hedge Backpropagation(HBP) proposed in Online Deep Learning: Learning Deep Neural Networks on the Fly

 IJCAI-ECAI-18
 Preprint: [https://arxiv.org/abs/1711.03705](https://arxiv.org/abs/1711.03705).